gatsbyjs/gatsby/docs/blog/2020-06-18-Gatsby-cli-survey-2/index.md

 In answer to this question, we see a striking difference in the kind of responses we get from those who would be "very disappointed" without Gatsby vs. those who would only be "somewhat disappointed."
 The new results show that this difference is remaining consistent and perhaps even becoming more distinct over time.
 Those who would be "very disappointed" without Gatsby say that it's not just developers who benefit from Gatsby as a product: end users, marketers, and businesses also benefit from Gatsby.
 On the other hand, those who would be "somewhat disappointed" without Gatsby mainly state that only developers benefit from Gatsby.

 Boy, where do I start?
-Here is a list of everyone who benefits from a Gatsby sites
+Here is a list of everyone who benefits from Gatsby sites:

 1. **Developers, frontend developers** - because of the rich ecosystem of Gatsby plugins, the speed of development is skyrocketing.
 2. **Marketers and Content Creators** - for having a pleasure to get their content published and distributed around the world thanks to static hosting and incremental builds (that's upcoming, I hope).